BryanSchuetz/mcp/all-project-pages/honduras-justicia-efectiva-contra-la-criminalidad-y-corrupcion-jeccc-project.markdown

   promoting collaboration among justice institutions and counterparts from civil society, the private sector, academia, and other nonstate actors in Honduras."
 start: 2022
-end: 2027
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Governance
 - Justice, Citizen Security, and Rule of Law